XamNn/XamNn.github.io/docs/_posts/2023-8-23-systemd-service.md

 sudo systemctl enable web-daemon  # Enable the daemon to start on system startup sudo systemctl disable web-daemon # You get the drill
 ```
+## Finishing up
+Start the daemon and naviage to localhost:8000 and you should see a friendy message.

 See you in the next one ;)